 In order to receive services and accommodations students must identify themselves to the Accessibility Resource Center.
 The most effective way to initiate the process of assessing eligibility for accommodations is to do so prior to or during the admission process.
 Under the ADA, both the student and the college must carry out their responsibilities in a timely manner, so the sooner a student self-identifies, the sooner the college can provide needed accommodations.
 In summary the steps a student needs to take to receive services and accommodations are:

-- Identify him/herself to the Center during the admission process or as soon as possible - Participate fully in the intake process - Provide the necessary disability documentation - Provide additional, specific documentation of need for accommodations - Participate in and complete the Individualized Learning Contract
+- Identify him/herself to the Center during the admission process or as soon as possible - Participate fully in the intake process - Provide the necessary disability documentation - Provide additional, specific documentation of need for accommodations

 Services a Student May Receive